TediusTimmy/AntGame/README.md

 The numbers `1-9` and letters `A-C` represent States that are set to execute eventually, with `1` being the state that is currently being executed.
 Conceptually, the natural insertion points are marked `#` and `$`.
 Location `$` represents where something would be added to a queue, and `#` represents where something would be added to a stack.
 So, Enqueue inserts States at `$`, and Push inserts States at `#`.
 There are other places that we can insert States, though, from the perspective of the currently executing State.
 Preceding `1` with a State at `@` is like Pushing it, but if that State calls `Abandon`, then `1` will not be returned to.
 Injecting a State between `1` and `7` will be like Enqueueing it, but if `Abandon` is called, it will still be run.
 Finally, a State can Follow `1` by being put between `1` and `2`, which really doesn't fit in with the rest of these.
 (Humorously, Inject was implemented as an afterthought, due to building this diagram, and me wanting an orthogonal command set.)

 ### Commands
-All commands expend energy to perform.
+All commands, except Report, expend energy to perform.
 It takes four energy to move onto or off of a RED.
 All other commands take one energy.
 These are the commands:
 * Up - Move up on the screen in the universe.
 Movement is with respect to what the player sees, not the global coordinates of the universe.
 * Down - Move down on the screen in the universe.
 * Left - Move left on the screen in the universe.